Hit discovery against epigenetic targets

 In this webinar we will focus on epigenetic targets:

-About the presenter: Dr. Saman Honarnejad – Director Drug Discovery at Pivot Park Screening Centre is a biotechnologist with over a decade of experience in High Throughput Biology.
+Dr. Saman Honarnejad – Chief Scientific Officer is a biotechnologist with over a decade of experience in High Throughput Biology.
 At Pivot Park Screening Centre (PPSC) in Oss, the Netherlands, he is involved in cellular and biochemical assay development, ultra-High Throughput screening (uHTS) and Hit-to-Lead (H2L) biological compound profiling within a wide range of commercial, academic and public-private partnership projects including the European Lead Factory (ELF).

 Prior to joining PPSC in 2017, he was active in high-content compound profiling method development at Max-Planck Institute (Germany), Harvard Medical School (United States) and Heidelberg University (Germany) and further optimized microarray-based cDNA/RNAi functional screening assays at the European Molecular Biology Laboratory (EMBL).